raldred/danger-zone/README.md

 A very alpha implementation of file based session persistence for Rack applications.

+You should probably consider using a cookie store prior to using Danger Zone.

 The specs were ported from the Rack memcached session store.

 This project is released under the MIT license (See LICENSE.TXT for